 Situated in a particularly beautiful area of Southern Alberta’s foothills, Chain Lakes Provincial Park Campground provides its visitors with a remarkable mix of recreational activities.

-This year-round campground is located approximately 110 km southwest of Calgary, Alberta, along a very scenic stretch of highway #22, the facilities of this campground, having been recently upgraded, are sure to impress even the most demanding of campers.
+This year-round campground is located approximately 125 km Southwest of Calary along a very scenic stretch of highway #22.
+The facilities of this campground, having been recently upgraded, are sure to impress even the most demanding of campers.

 Chain Lakes Provincial Park Campground